pcanz/grammar-parser/docs/introduction.md

 write(parsed);
 ```
-To use regular expressions for this kind of task really needs a program to repeatedly match a regular expression for each term.
+To use regular expressions for this kind of task really needs a program to repeatedly match a regular expression for a single item and build a list of the matched items.
 A grammar rule can do that efficiently, without the need for any extra program code.

-The result from a RegExp match is an array with the full match followed by the matched parts (the bracket capture groups).
+The result from the RegExp version is an array with the full match followed by the matched item (the bracket capture groups).

-The result from a grammar-parser is also an array of the matched parts, but in this case it is a nested tree structure, and the rule name is included as a label for the elements that it has matched.
+The result from a grammar-parser version is an array of the matched items, but in this case it is a nested tree structure, and the rule name is included as a label for the list of items that it has matched.
 This tree structure can be called a parse tree or an abstract syntax tree.

 The parse tree results may look a little verbose, but the tree structure is quite easy for an application program to navigate.
 There are no special programming object types involved, the parse tree is a simple JSON data structure that can be implemented in almost any programming language.